Is that apple from north of Toronto, or farther afield? Here’s how to tell the difference

 1Learn what’s in season

 Sure, you can get blueberries in December at your local supermarket, but keep in mind that the Ontario growing season is from July to September.
 “If you enter a market in the middle of winter and you see red peppers, that would be a red flag,” says Quierolo.
 And if those red peppers have stickers?
-Major red flag.
+Major red flag for farmers’ market fraud.
 “The type of farmers that come to farmers’ markets don’t have a production line that puts stickers on vegetables,” she says.
 Foodland Ontario’s website has a handy seasonal chart that will help you learn when “good things grooooow in Ontario.”
 (We love that jingle!)

 2Look for ugly ducklings